ovrjs/ovr/apps/docs/src/server/docs/05-middleware.md

 ## Response

-`Context.res` is a `PreparedResponse` that stores the arguments that will be passed into `new Response()` after middleware has executed.
+`Context.res` stores the arguments that will be passed into `new Response()` after middleware has executed.

 These properties can be set directly: